D3lt4lph4/papers/docs/imageclassif/imagenet.md

 ## Brief

 The network presented in this paper improved by a large margin the results on the challenges from back then.
 The network consists, as described in the paper, of five convolutional layers, some of which are followed by max-pooling layers, and three fully-connected layers with a final 1000-way softmax.
-In order to improve the results, they used novel techniques such as the ReLU activation function, local normalization, dropout layers.
+In order to improve the results, they used novel techniques such as the ReLU activation function, local normalization and dropout layers.

 ## How Does It Work